 - 4.8.
-To be eligible as a Partner Organisation, an organisation cannot be: - a. an Eligible Organisation; - b. a controlled entity of any Eligible Organisation; or - c. an entity (for example a joint venture) where more than 50 per cent is owned by one or more Eligible Organisations. - 4.9.
-Each Partner Organisation must: - participate in the project for the project activity period unless otherwise approved by Us; - b. provide evidence of new or on-going collaboration directly with You and/or with an Other Eligible Organisation on the application; and - c. make a contribution of cash and/or in-kind and/or other material resources that is specific to the project, and having regard to the total cost of the project and not be part of a broader contribution to Your organisation or an Other Eligible Organisation. - 4.10.
+To be eligible as a Partner Organisation, an organisation cannot be: - an organisation included on the National Redress Scheme's website on the list of 'Institutions that have not joined or signified their intent to join the Scheme' (www.nationalredress.gov.au); - b. an Eligible Organisation; - c. a controlled entity of any Eligible Organisation; or - d. an entity (for example a joint venture) where more than 50 per cent is owned by one or more Eligible Organisations. - 4.9.
+Each Partner Organisation must: - a. participate in the project for the project activity period unless otherwise approved by Us; - b. provide evidence of new or on-going collaboration directly with You and/or with an Other Eligible Organisation on the application; and - c. make a contribution of cash and/or in-kind and/or other material resources that is specific to the project, and having regard to the total cost of the project and not be part of a broader contribution to Your organisation or an Other Eligible Organisation. - 4.10.
 Partner Organisation cash contributions cannot: - a. be sourced from funds awarded or appropriated by the Commonwealth or an Australian State or Territory Governments for the purposes of research, nor from funds previously used to leverage government research or research infrastructure funding; or - b. be a contribution to salaries for CIs and/or PIs on the application.